 A rat in a laboratory cage hears a tone.
 It also hears the air conditioning system start, and sees a lab assistant taking notes.
 Shortly afterwards, it feels an unpleasant electric shock.
-The animal's task corresponds to a salience assignment problem: which of the many possible cues are the predictive or salient ones, i.e., the ones to be learned?
+What does the rat learn?
+Since the late 1960s, psychological experiments have made it clear that what the rat learns from above episode depends on the relationship, over several trials, among the several plausible cues to the unpleasant event.
+In Machine Learning research in Artificial Intelligence, this corresponds to a salience assignment problem: which of the many possible cues are the predictive or salient ones, i.e., the ones to be learned?
 Rats solve the salience assignment problem under constraints more severe than those faced by most AI systems.
 For instance, learning must be incremental, for the rat in a natural setting must make good use of the experiential data already gathered while gathering more.
-Moreover, the environment is 'noisy' and may not provide perfect predictors; the animal must make predictions as best it can when cues indicate only a change in the probability of an event.
+Moreover, the environment may not provide perfect predictors; the animal must make predictions as best it can when cues indicate only a change in the probability of an event.